utkarshs77-prog/AI_RESUME_ANALYZER/README.md

 # 🤖 AI Resume Analyzer

-An AI-powered Resume Analyzer built with Python and Streamlit that helps users analyze their resume against a target job description.
+An AI-powered Resume Analyzer built with **Python and Streamlit** that helps users analyze their resume against a target job description.

-The application evaluates the resume, identifies skill gaps, provides improvement suggestions, recommends suitable job roles, and generates a PDF report.
+The application evaluates the resume, identifies skill gaps, provides improvement suggestions, recommends suitable job roles, and generates a downloadable PDF report.

-## 🚀 Live Demo
+## 🌐 Live Demo

 👉 https://utkarsh-airesume-analyzer.streamlit.app/